HenrikBengtsson/matrixStats/revdep/problems.md

     Maintainer field differs from that derived from Authors@R
       Maintainer: 'M. van Iterson <mviterson@gmail.com>'
       Authors@R:  'Maarten van Iterson <mviterson@gmail.com>'
     ```

+# methylumi

+Version: 2.22.0

+## In both

+*   checking for missing documentation entries ...
+WARNING
+    ```
+    Undocumented code objects:
+      'IDATsToMatrices' 'IDATtoMatrix' 'tcgaPipeline'
+    Undocumented S4 methods:
+      generic '[' and siglist 'MethyLumiM,ANY,ANY,ANY'
+      generic '[' and siglist 'MethyLumiSet,ANY,ANY,ANY'
+    All user-level objects in a package (including S4 classes and methods) should have documentation entries.
+    See chapter 'Writing R documentation files' in the 'Writing R Extensions' manual.
+    ```

+*   checking contents of 'data' directory ...
+WARNING
+    ```
+    Files not of a type allowed in a 'data' directory:
+      '5318317007_A_Grn.idat' '5318317007_A_Red.idat'
+      '5318317007_B_Grn.idat' '5318317007_B_Red.idat'
+      '5318317007_C_Grn.idat' '5318317007_C_Red.idat'
+    Please use e.g. 'inst/extdata' for non-R data files
+    ```

+*   checking CRAN incoming feasibility ...
+NOTE
+    ```
+    Maintainer: 'Sean Davis <sdavis2@mail.nih.gov>'

+    The Title field should be in title case, current version then in title case:
+    'Handle Illumina methylation data'
+    'Handle Illumina Methylation Data'

+    The Description field should not start with the package name, 'This package' or similar.

+    The Date field is over a month old.

+    This build time stamp is over a month old.

+    Size of tarball: 6179445 bytes
+    ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Depends: includes the non-default packages:
+      'Biobase' 'scales' 'reshape2' 'ggplot2' 'matrixStats'
+      'FDb.InfiniumMethylation.hg19' 'minfi'
+    Adding so many packages to the search path is excessive and importing selectively is preferable.
+    ```

+*   checking for hidden files and directories ...
+NOTE
+    ```
+    Found the following hidden files and directories:
+      .travis.yml
+    These were most likely included in error.
+See section 'Package structure' in the 'Writing R Extensions' manual.

+    CRAN-pack does not know about
+      .travis.yml
+    ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is 2053.9Mb
+      sub-directories of 1Mb or more:
+        data     1028.6Mb
+        extdata  1024.0Mb
+    ```

+*   checking DESCRIPTION meta-information ...
+NOTE
+    ```
+    Packages listed in more than one of Depends, Imports, Suggests, Enhances:
+      'Biobase' 'minfi' 'lattice' 'matrixStats'
+    A package should be listed in only one of these fields.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    'library' or 'require' calls to packages already attached by Depends:
+      'FDb.InfiniumMethylation.hg19' 'ggplot2' 'matrixStats' 'minfi'
+      'reshape2' 'scales'
+      Please remove these calls from your code.
+    'library' or 'require' calls in package code:
+      'Biostrings' 'MASS' 'lumi' 'parallel' 'rtracklayer'
+      Please use :: or requireNamespace() instead.
+      See section 'Suggested packages' in the 'Writing R Extensions' manual.
+    Namespace in Imports field not imported from: 'graphics' All declared Imports should be used.
+    Packages in Depends field not imported from:
+      'FDb.InfiniumMethylation.hg19' 'ggplot2' 'matrixStats' 'methods'
+      'reshape2' 'scales'
+      These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
+    ':::' call which should be '::': 'lumi:::produceMethylationGEOSubmissionFile'
+      See the note in ?`:::` about the use of this operator.
+    Unexported objects imported by ':::' calls:
+      'Biobase:::unsafeSetSlot' 'genefilter:::.findCentralMap'
+      See the note in ?`:::` about the use of this operator.
+    ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    ...
+      IlluminaHumanMethylation450kCOLORCHANNEL MethylSet RGChannelSet
+      abline addColorChannelInfo aes allele as.dist axis box capture.output channel.probes colMedians colQuantiles colSds colorRampPalette
+      coord_flip data dnorm dropouts drops ecdf facet_grid features gamma.integral gamma.mle gamma.mode geom_histogram ggplot hclust
+      hm27.controls hm27.ordering hm450.controls hm450.ordering huber index
+      intensity lines log_trans mclapply melt mu offset opts p.adjust packageDescription packageVersion par plot.density pnorm points
+      position_identity read.csv read.delim read.table rect rowMins
+      scale_colour_manual scale_fill_manual scale_shape_manual
+      scale_x_continuous scale_y_continuous scale_y_discrete
+      subsetCommonProbes text theme_bw title value variable weighted.mean Consider adding
+      importFrom("grDevices", "colorRampPalette")
+      importFrom("graphics", "abline", "axis", "box", "lines", "par",
+                 "points", "rect", "text", "title")
+      importFrom("stats", "as.dist", "dnorm", "ecdf", "hclust", "offset",
+                 "p.adjust", "pnorm", "weighted.mean")
+      importFrom("utils", "capture.output", "data", "packageDescription",
+                 "packageVersion", "read.csv", "read.delim", "read.table")
+    to your NAMESPACE file.
+    ```

+*   checking Rd files ...
+NOTE
+    ```
+    prepare_Rd: estimateM.Rd:34-36: Dropping empty section \seealso
+    prepare_Rd: estimateM.Rd:37-39: Dropping empty section \examples
+    ```

+*   checking for unstated dependencies in vignettes ...
+NOTE
+    ```
+    'library' or 'require' call not declared from: 'TxDb.Hsapiens.UCSC.hg19.knownGene'
+    ```

 # MFHD